 A crab, scarab… or two donkeys?

-The ancient Greeks knew the two stars of Cancer constellation as “Asses”.
+The ancient Greeks knew the two stars of the Cancer constellation as “Asses”.
 In Pseudo-Hyginus, Astronomica 2.
 23, there is a myth that explains how it happened.
 Namely, it was Dyonisus who placed them in the sky.
 On one occasion Dyonisus came across a swamp he couldn’t cross.
 He saw two donkeys and climbed one of them.
 In this way, he managed to cross the swamp, “not touching the water at all”.
 As a token of gratitude, he placed both donkeys among the stars.

 Even nowadays, the two prominent stars of the Cancer are Asellus Australis and Asellus Borealis – the southern and the northern donkey.